 As well, while vaccination rates have started to trend up in many EM countries, the rollout has been inconsistent and hindered economic growth in others.
 Moreover, the Fed is moving closer raising interest rates.
 This could cause the U.S. dollar to rise in value.
 While this would help EM countries exporting products priced in U.S. dollars, it would hurt more import dependent economies.

 August.
 30. However, some major EM countries including India and Brazil have performed well.
 And we are being selective, both in terms of market segments and individual countries.

 At minus 1.5% international equities are our largest underweight.
 The European economy is improving, but at slower pace than the U.S., with growth expected to come in at 4.6 % in 2021.
-While 70% of Europeans are now fully vaccinated, a slower rollout of vaccines compared to the U.S., has led to longer lockdowns and has been a major factor in holding back the recovery.
-At 6% of GDP there has also been less fiscal support for the Eurozone economy, compared 14% in the U.S. However, we will be looking for opportunities to invest in the coming months.
+While 70% of Europeans are now fully vaccinated, a slower rollout of vaccines compared to the U.S., led to longer lockdowns and has been a major factor in holding back the recovery.
+At 6% of GDP there has also been less fiscal support for the Eurozone economy, compared with 14% in the U.S. However, we will be looking for opportunities to invest in the coming months.

 Canadian bonds were down 2.4%, and U.S. Treasuries 0.6% for the year at the end of August.
 By comparison high yield corporate bonds were up 3%.
 Given this, we continued to be underweight duration sensitive issues, and we expect some expansion of yields to further hurt their performance.
 Alternatively, we remained overweight high yield corporate bonds, with a specific allocation to intermediate-term corporates.